ThomasDetemmerman/MiniMax/README.md

   - 2.2

 ## open issues
 - The algorithm doesn't take advantage of the symmetry characteristics of the gameboard which causes an overload of computed combinations.
 Currently, 549946 combinations are calculated.
+This is not really an issue on a 3x3 grid but can cause some performance problems on larger grids.

 ## Some variables clarified
 ### showBuildTree